 Requirements

-● Complete all pieces of the application process, including our online application, phone interview and provide contacts for 3 professional references
+Complete all pieces of the application process, including our online application, phone interview and provide contacts for 1 personal and 1 professional reference

-● Complete and submit all medical requirements, which includes an on line health screening form, TB test in the last 12 months, MMR, Varicella and Tdap documentation.
+Complete and submit all medical requirements, which includes an on line health screening form, MMR, Varicella and Tdap documentation.
 (Hepatitis B for Medical volunteers)

 Volunteering FAQ